guruthree/RobotRemote/README.md

 In the RobotController I'd like to add the flexibility to actually control those extra motors, with config.ini settings to assign a motor to an axis.

+RobotController should possibly quit when the controller is disconnected.